DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/README.md

 You can add these actions in two ways:

-* Add them to a test and specify its parameters manually.
+* Add them to a test and specify their parameters manually.
 * [Record them](../../README.md).
 You can record most of the on-page actions by interacting with a tested webpage.
 TestCafe Studio automatically adds corresponding on-page actions with the necessary parameters to a test.

 ## Click

-Clicks a webpage element with the left mouse button.
+Click a webpage element (left mouse button).

 Parameter | Type  | Description
 --------- | ----- | -------------
-*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the webpage element being clicked.
+*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the clicked webpage element.

 You can also specify additional parameters for the action.
 See [Click Action Options](action-options.md#click-action-options).

 ## Double Click

-Double-clicks a webpage element with the left mouse button.
+Double-click a webpage element (left mouse button).

 Parameter | Type  | Description
 --------- | ----- | -------------
-*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the webpage element being double-clicked.
+*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the double-clicked webpage element.

 You can also specify additional parameters for the action.
 See [Click Action Options](action-options.md#click-action-options).

 ## Right Click

-Clicks a webpage element with the right mouse button.
+Click a webpage element (right mouse button).

 Parameter | Type  | Description
 --------- | ----- | -------------
-*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the webpage element being right-clicked.
+*[Element Selector](action-parameters.md#element-selector)* | [Selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/) | Identifies the right-clicked webpage element.

 You can also specify additional parameters for the action.
 See [Click Action Options](action-options.md#click-action-options).

 ## Type Text

-Types text within an input element.
+Type text within an input element.

 Parameter | Type  | Description
 --------- | ----- | -------------